The RDEK's Bylaw Enforcement Program is complaint based. Complaints need to be made in writing and are kept confidential.

 I'm Having a Problem With a Dog in My Neighborhood.
 Can You Help?

 Noise from barking dogs falls under the Noise Control Bylaw in all areas of the Regional District.
 If you have a dog noise complaint please contact the Compliance Officer in your Electoral Area or fill out this form and email to the applicable Compliance Officer.

 The Regional District also provides dog control services in Electoral Areas F and G. The dog control for those areas is the Compliance officer, Kim O'Farrell.
 Call 250-342-0063 or by email at email@example.com.

 If you are having a problem with what you consider to be a vicious dog in Electoral Areas A, B, C, and E, contact Debbie Pighin, Compliance Officer at 489-2791 to find about provincial legislation that allows the police to take action.

 What Happens After I Make a Complaint?

 Once a complaint has been submitted in writing, you will likely be contacted to confirm details.
-If the file requires the action of the Compliance Officer, she begins the process of trying to reach a resolution.
-The most important step in the process is the first step which involves the public writing or faxing to bring the problem to our attention.
-Our Compliance Officer can be e-mailed at email@example.com or faxed at 250-489-1287.
-If you would like to talk to Debbie in person, contact the office at 489-2791 or 1-888-478-7335.
+If the file requires the action of a Compliance Officer, they will begin the process of trying to reach a resolution.
+The most important step in the process is the first step which involves the public writing or faxing to bring the problem to the RDEK’s attention.
 All complaints remain confidential.